pilzkampf/bot/docs/join-mushroom.en.md

     The "mute until tomorrow" feature is only available to supporters.
 If you also want to become a supporter of the Pilzkampf Bot, [please check here](support.md).

 If you enable "mute all alerts", all mushroom alerts will be deactivated until further notice.
 They remain stored, but you will no longer receive notifications.
 You can re-enable or disable notifications in [the settings](userconfig.md) using the command `/userconfig`.

+[^1]:
+    When there is no remaining time configured manually, the remaining time is written as "(appr.)".
+As soon as the remaining time was adjusted manually once, it's written without "(appr.)".
+However, the next player to join the mushroom battle will reduce the time by an estimation.
+You might need to adjust the remaining time multiple times.
+It's also okay to leave the estimation.
+No worries.